Cyprus in the Eurovision Song Contest 2008: Background

-The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-CyBC confirmed their intentions to participate at the 2008 Eurovision Song Contest on 28 September 2007.
-Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-The broadcaster selected the 2007 Cypriot entry via an internal selection.
-However, CyBC opted to organised a national final to select the Cypriot entry for the 2008 contest.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 28 September 2007.
+CyBC has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song, or both to compete at Eurovision.
+The broadcaster selected the 2007 entry via an internal selection.
+However, it opted to organised a national final to select its entry for the 2008 contest.

 Before Eurovision

 A Song for Europe

-A Song for Europe was the national final format developed by CyBC in order to select Cyprus' entry for the Eurovision Song Contest 2008.
+A Song for Europe was the national final format developed by CyBC in order to select its entry for the Eurovision Song Contest 2008.
 The competition took place on 12 January 2008 at the CyBC Studio 3 in Nicosia, hosted by Andreas Ektoras and broadcast on RIK 1, RIK Sat, Trito Programma, London Greek Radio as well as online via the broadcaster's website cybc.cy and the official Eurovision Song Contest website eurovision.tv.